weld/core/se/numberguess/readme.txt

 -------------------

-As with all Web Beans SE applications, this example is executed by starting Java with org.jboss.webbeans.environment.se.StartMain as the main class.
+As with all Web Beans SE applications, this example is executed by starting Java with org.jboss.weld.environment.se.StartMain as the main class.
 Of course you will need all of the relevant jar dependencies on your classpath, which is most easily done by loading the project into your favourite Maven-capable IDE and running it from there..